UnlockedLabs/intro-to-web-dev-curriculum/content/introduction/reading/class-platforms/_index.md

 ### Login to Canvas

-Access Canvas and the course materials at [this link](https://launchcode.instructure.com/).
+Access Canvas and the course materials at `https://launchcode.instructure.com/`.
 To login, use your launchcode.org username and password, which are the same ones you used to apply for this class.

 ### Canvas Dashboard